a2stuff/a2d/res/notes/testplan.md

 * Run on system with realtime clock; verify that time shows in top-right of menu.

 * Open folder with new files.
 Use File > Get Info; verify dates after 1999 show correctly.
 * Open folder with new files.
-Use View > By Date; verify dates after 1999 show correctly.
+Use View > by Date; verify dates after 1999 show correctly.

+* Open folder with zero files.
+Use View > by Name.
+Verify that there is no crash.
+* Open folder with one files.
+Use View > by Name.
+Verify that the entry paints correctly.

 * Open a window for a volume; open a window for a folder; close volume window; close folder window.
 Repeat 10 times to verify that the volume table doesn't have leaks.